ManjiriSDS/The-Spark-Foundation-Internship/README.md

   - Problem Statement : What will be predicted score if a student studies for 9.25 hrs/ day?
   - Here is the solution :
   - Code : https://github.com/ManjiriSDS/The-Spark-Foundation/blob/main/Task%201%20The%20Sparks%20Foundation.ipynb
-  - Recorded Output in Video : https://www.youtube.com/watch?v=lkTiUUGPrU4&t=1s
+  - Recorded Output in a Video : https://www.youtube.com/watch?v=lkTiUUGPrU4&t=1s

 ------------------------------------------------------------------------------------------------------